matthijs166/battleship-coding-tournament/README.md

 ```

 ## How to place ships
-In Your brain you have to implement the *start()* method.
+In Your brain, you have to implement the *start()* method.
 This method is called once at the beginning of the game.
 You have to place your ships on the board.
 ```ts
 start() {
     // Select the first ship